relaycoder/repograph/docs/repomix-output.md

       }
     }

-    // Filter the paths using the ignore package const filteredPaths = safeRelativePaths.filter(p => !ignoreFilter.ignores(p));
+    // Filter the paths using the ignore package.
+Paths are now guaranteed to be relative. const filteredPaths = safeRelativePaths.filter(p => !ignoreFilter.ignores(p));

     const fileContents = await Promise.all(